 Timing of Submitting the FAFSA

-The FAFSA or Free Application for Federal Student Aid is the form families need to complete to qualify for federal financial aid and many state aid programs.
-Getting organized makes the process go more smoothly.
-The FAFSA electronic form is available on October 1st for the upcoming college school year of 2019-2020.
+As stated above, the FAFSA or Free Application for Federal Student Aid is the form that generates the EFC.
+Families also need to complete the FAFSA to qualify for federal financial aid and many state aid programs.
+The FAFSA electronic form is available in December, 2023 for the upcoming college school year of 2024-25.

 Many families believe that the FAFSA should be completed as soon as possible.
-I am going to disagree, especially this year.
-The FAFSA website had a major overhaul this past year.
-In the past few years, there has been a few issues or bugs that occurred at the initial stages of the FAFSA submission process.
-Due to the overhaul, I am expecting more than normal.
-By waiting a few days, you may avoid some system frustration, and it will have little to no effect on your financial award.
+In the past few years, there have been a few issues or bugs that occurred at the initial stages of the FAFSA submission process.
+Due to past history, by waiting a few days, you may avoid some system frustration, and it will have little to no effect on your financial award.

-As part of our newsletter list, we will issue alerts if we identify of any significant issues.
+As part of our newsletter list, we issue alerts if we identify any significant issues.

 What to Gather